JohnPBarrett/product-import-test/README.md

     cd product-import-test
     npm i

-To run test  once dependencies have been installed then please run npm test
+To run tests once dependencies have been installed then please run npm test

 ## What I have done